IRTF-HRPC/drafts/draft-guidelines.md

 Protocols impact users of the Internet.
 Interviews can help the reviewer understand how protocols affect the people that use the protocols.
 Since human rights are best understood from the perspective of the rights-holder, this approach will improve the understanding of the real world effects of the technology.
 At the same time, it can be hard to attribute specific changes to a particular protocol, this is of course even harder when a protocol has not been (widely) deployed.

 ### Tracing impacts of implementations
-The reality of deployed protocols can be at odds with the expectations kept in mind during the protocol design and development. {{RFC8980}}  When a specification already has associated running code, the code can be analyzed either in an experimental setting or on the Internet where its impact can be observed.
+The reality of deployed protocols can be at odds with the expectations during the protocol design and development phase {{RFC8980}}.
+When a specification already has associated running code, the code can be analyzed either in an experimental setting or on the Internet where its impact can be observed.
 In contrast to reviewing the draft text, this approach can allow the reviewer to understand how the specifications works in practice, and potentially what unknown or unexpected effects the technology has.

 ## Guidelines for human rights considerations
 This section provides guidance for document authors in the form of a questionnaire about protocols and how technical decisions can shape the exercise of human rights.
 The questionnaire may be useful at any point in the design process, particularly after document authors have developed a high-level protocol model as described in {{RFC4101}}.
 These guidelines do not seek to replace any existing referenced specifications, but rather contribute to them and look at the design process from a human rights perspective.